 Project managers keep marketing projects from running off the rails

-Nearly every business and industry can benefit from the expertise and organizational skills of a project manager.
+Nearly every business and industry can benefit from the expertise and organizational skills of a client services project manager.
 But this is especially true for service-based businesses like marketing agencies.

 Marketing agencies depend on fulfilling promises to their clients, which means they require a detail-oriented person who can corral all the key players, deliver projects on time, and (perhaps most importantly) keep clients coming back.